 Frequently Asked Questions about the School Choice Amendment and the Open Enrollment Amendment

-Any Oregon student that is eligible for enrollment or is already enrolled in an Oregon elementary or secondary public school may receive a School Choice Account.
+Any Oregon resident student who is eligible for enrollment or is already enrolled in an Oregon K-12 public school may choose to opt out of public school and request a School Choice Account.

-The money to fund the School Choice Accounts will come from the income taxes and property taxes Oregon citizens already pay.
+The money to fund the School Choice Accounts will come from the CAT, lottery, income taxes, and property taxes Oregon citizens already pay.
 The legislature allocates a portion of those taxes to be used for education.
-Only 80% of a portion of these income and property taxes, on a per student basis, will be transferred to the School Choice Account.
+An 80% portion of these taxes, on a per student basis, will be transferred to the School Choice Account.
 The remaining 20% will still be used for public schools in the same manner it was used before.
-The Amendment will not take any of the federal funds, levies, bonds, special grants, or statutory or special carve-outs that the pubic schools receive.
+The Amendment will not take any of the federal funds, levies, bonds, special grants, or statutory or special carve-outs that the public schools receive.

-Home Schoolers may OPT IN and choose to receive a School Choice Account.
-If they ask for a School Choice Account, Oregon education dollars will be deposited into their School Choice Account.
-The parents may then customize their child’s education and direct that those education dollars be spent on the items needed to educate their child such as curriculum, tutors, educational therapy, etc. The School Choice Amendment gives home schooling families protection from government regulation: Parents who choose to have a School Choice Account cannot be forced to change their creed, curriculum or education practices.
-Click here for more info
+Home schooled students may choose to participate in the benefits and protections of a School Choice Account.
+If their parents opt out of public school and request a School Choice Account, Oregon education dollars will be deposited into their School Choice Account at the nonprofit organization of their choosing.
+The homeschool parents may then customize their child’s education and direct that those education dollars be spent on the items needed to educate their child such as curriculum, tutors, educational therapy, etc. Once the state’s education dollars are deposited into the School Choice Account, the education dollars are NO longer public funds, breaking the string between public funds and government regulation.
+The School Choice Amendment gives home schooling families protection from government regulation: parents who choose to have a School Choice Account cannot be forced to change their creed, teaching credentials or qualifications, curricula, or education practices.
+Click here for more info.

-School Choice allows Oregon education dollars to follow the student to the schools and services that best fit the educational needs of the student.
-School Choice breaks the barrier between where you live and access to quality education because any students, regardless of income level or address, may choose to withdraw from public school and receive funds to pay for nonpublic educational options.
+School Choice allows Oregon education dollars to follow the student, and goes to the schools and services that best fit the educational needs of the student.
+School Choice breaks the barrier between where you live and access to quality education.
+Any student, regardless of income level or address, may choose to withdraw from public school and receive funds to pay for nonpublic educational options.

-School Choice programs help students in public schools because choice programs encourage public schools to innovate and improve to meet the public students’ needs.
+School choice programs encourage public schools to innovate and improve to meet the public students’ needs.
 According to the Milton Friedman organization “EdChoice,” of the 26 studies that examine the competitive effects of school choice programs on public schools, 24 found positive effects.
 School Choice programs help the most important stakeholders in education: the students.
-Click here for more info
+Click here for more info.